ArturoDent/decorate-files/README.md

 This vscode extension will highlight the editor tab and Explorer fileName of various files: designated paths, read-only and non-workspace files, and folder names.

-Hovering over any decorated editor tab or Explorer folder.fileName will give the reason for the decoration, i.e., read-only, the file path used, non-workspace, etc.
+Hovering over any decorated editor tab or Explorer folder or fileName will give the reason for the decoration, i.e., read-only, the file path used, non-workspace, etc.

 The colors used are custom `ThemeColors`.
 They are configurable.
 In your `settings.json` add this `colorCustomiztion`: